-At Ole Miss, Kinard helped coached two triple jumpers to All-American honors and one who earned SEC All-Freshman team recognition in 2011.
-Three rebel jumpers scored at either the 2010 SEC Indoor or Outdoor Championships in addition to competing at the Junior USA Track and Field Championships the same season.
+At Ole Miss, Kinard helped coached two triple jumpers to All-American honors and one who earned Southeastern Conference All-Freshman team recognition in 2011.
+Three Rebel jumpers scored at either the 2010 SEC Indoor or Outdoor Championships in addition to competing at the Junior USA Track and Field Championships the same season.

 In her first season at Ole Miss, Kinnard helped coach a triple jumper to a win at the 2009 SEC Outdoor Championships, the first Rebel since 1992 to accomplish that feat.
 That same year, she helped an Ole Miss sprinter win the individual title in the 400 meters at the SEC Outdoor Championships and become an NCAA All-American.

-Kinard was also the recruiting coordinator for the Rebels, helping bring in one of the top recruiting classes in school history as they signed eight of the top high school athletes from around the country in her tenure.
+Kinard was also the recruiting coordinator for the Rebels, helping bring in one of the top recruiting classes in school history.
+During her tenure, they signed eight of the top high school athletes from around the country.

 She began her coaching career prior to the 2002-03 season where she served as an assistant coach at her alma-mater Kansas State before opting to pursue her individual career as a triple jumper.